 While this is a great deal if you already have a heat source, if you’re new to turkey frying, you’ll need to buy a propane burner as well, or you can buy a complete kit that includes the burner and pot.
 Turkey frying can be dangerous, so be sure to read all of the safety instructions before starting.

-Best Propane Cooker: Bayou Classic SP10 High-Pressure Outdoor Gas Cooker
+Best Propane Cooker: Bayou Classic High-Pressure Propane Burner

 Best Aluminum: Bayou Classic 30-Quart Aluminum Turkey Fryer Pot